PAXSTORE/paxstore-3rd-app-android-goinsight-sdk/docs/GoInsightIntegration.md

 # PAXSTORE GoInsight Integration

 By integrating with this function, developers can upload bizdata to our GoInsight platform.

-If you want to upload associate data together with bizdata, please refer to [GoInsightAssociateUsage](GoInsightAssociateUsage.md).

 ### 1：Initialization of Sdk
 Refer to the [SetUp](../README.md)